-While it’s not the most budget friendly of cities in Italy there are plenty of cheap, and even free, things to do in Rome.
+Are there free things to do in Rome?
+The answer is a resounding yes.
+While it’s not the most budget friendly city in Italy there are plenty of cheap, and even free, things to do in Rome.

 Rome, Italy’s ancient capital, has never ceased to capture the hearts and imaginations of inhabitants and visitors alike.

 One thing Rome is NOT known for is being a budget travel destination.
 It’s no surprise that visiting the Italian capital can do some serious damage to your bank account.
 The temptation for world class gelato and coffee can be hard to resist, we know.
-If you’re worried about blowing half your travel budget on a romantic weekend in Rome then don’t stress – we’ve got you sorted with this list of the top 10 cheap and free things to do in Rome.
+If you’re worried about blowing half your travel budget on a romantic weekend in Rome then don’t stress.
+We’ve got you sorted with a delectable list of cheap and free things to do in Rome.

 All of these activities are under 10 Euro, and half of them are free!
-Whether you’re a history buff, art fanatic or nature lover, Rome is full of special places and hidden gems just waiting to be discovered by those of us with tight budgets.
+All of these free things in Rome are activities we ourselves partook in.
+So no worries.
+Whether you’re a history buff, art fanatic or nature lover, Rome is full of special places and hidden gems just waiting to be discovered by those with tight budgets.

 Take Advantage of Free Admission Days Every Month

-If you’re a serious budget traveler and you time your visit to Rome well, then you can take advantage of the free admission days that occur every month.
+If you’re a serious budget traveler and you time your visit to Rome well you can take advantage of the free admission days that occur every month.

-On the first Sunday of each month, admission to over 25 museums, galleries, archaeological sites, parks and gardens is free to all visitors, regardless of your age or nationality!
-Some places that offer free admission are the Colosseum, Roman Forum/Palatine, The Museum of Modern Art, Borghese Gallery, Roman National Museum, Caracalla Thermal Baths and so many more.
+On the first Sunday of each month admission to over 25 museums, galleries, archaeological sites, parks and gardens is free to all visitors, regardless of your age.

-If the Vatican is on your Rome bucket list but you’ve done your research and felt your stomach take a turn when you saw the price – don’t worry!
-Instead of being free on the first Sunday of the month, the Vatican is free on the LAST Sunday of every month.
-However, the crowds at the Vatican are crazy enough on any normal day of the week, so you can just imagine that chaos that ensues when thousands of people are adamant to save themselves the cost of a ticket.
-If you’re prepared to spend a few hours queuing in St Peter’s Square, then go ahead – take advantage of this free admission day!
+If the Vatican is on your Rome bucket list but it’s too pricey – don’t worry!
+You have another option.
+Instead of being free on the first Sunday, the Vatican is free on the LAST Sunday of every month.
+However, the crowds at the Vatican are crazy enough on any normal day of the week.
+Just imagine that chaos that ensues when thousands of people are adamant to save themselves the cost of a ticket.
+But. if you’re prepared to spend a few hours queuing in St Peter’s Square, then go ahead.
+Take advantage of this free admission day!

 Walking around the ancient streets of Rome is as fascinating as it is free.

-Trastevere’s cobbled streets are lined by the crumbling facades of classic Italian terracotta buildings, with walls covered in faded religious paintings dating back centuries.
-Trastevere combines historical Italy with a thriving youthful vibe, aestheticised by the graffiti and posters that point towards the contemporary art and music scene.
+Trastevere’s cobbled streets are lined by the crumbling facades of classic Italian terracotta buildings.
+Its walls are covered in faded religious paintings dating back centuries.
+Trastevere combines historical Italy with a thriving youthful vibe, aestheticized by the graffiti and posters that point towards the contemporary art and music scene.

-If you want to discover some more of Rome’s history, Trastevere is home to some of Rome’s most magnificent churches, The Church of Santa Maria is the most obvious choice for art and architecture lovers who find themselves in Trastevere.
-This impressive basilica is covered with glittering golden mosaics that glisten beautifully in the evening sunlight.
+If you want to discover some more of Rome’s history, Trastevere is home to some of Rome’s most magnificent churches.
+The Church of Santa Maria is the most obvious choice for art and architecture lovers.
+This basilica is covered with glittering golden mosaics that glisten beautifully when hit by rays of sun.

 Explore the Grandeur and Natural Beauty of Villa Borghese